-- Complete and submit the online registration form through the Mercy College Training Center. - 2.
+- 1. Complete and submit the online registration form through the Mercy College Training Center. - 2.
 Complete an EMT registration packet: - Initiate a criminal background and a child and adult abuse check with Castlebranch.com along with the required payment to the vendor.
-The student must authorize Castlebranch.com to provide the results of these checks prior to final admission to the short-term certificate.
-Initiate this request 30 days prior to signing up for a registration session. - Initiate the creation of an Electronic Health Records (I) with Castlebranch.com in order to complete a Clinical Standards form, and Immunization form at least ten (10) business days prior to signing up for a registration session.
+The student must authorize Castlebranch.com to provide the results of these checks prior to final admission to the short-term certificate. - Initiate the creation of an Electronic Health Records (I) with Castlebranch.com in order to complete a Clinical Standards form, and Immunization form.
 It is advised to submit the Immunization form to your primary healthcare provider as soon as possible in order to ensure its completion in advance of the College deadline.
-The Immunization form will need to verify compliance with the following: - o Two-step TB skin testing within the past year; then one-step TB skin test yearly after admission.
+The Immunization form will need to verify compliance with the following: - Two-step TB skin testing within the past year; then one-step TB skin test yearly after admission.
 Acceptable alternatives to TB skin testing are a negative T-spot blood test OR a negative QuantifFEROON Gold blood test.
 If a positive skin test or a history of positive tests, a negative chest-ray report administered within the past 12 months is required; then a TB Questionnaire completed yearly after admission (form provided by Student Health Services).